Top Online Master’s Degrees in Educational Leadership

 Specialization Options

-Some online educational leadership programs provide additional opportunities for specialization.
+Online educational leadership programs often provide additional opportunities for curriculum specialization.
 These opportunities are a great way to advance your career by building out additional skills.
 They focus your studies a bit further and give you the chance to deepen your expertise by exploring popular educational leadership applications.
-Specializations can be a great asset on the job market because they show that you are a well-rounded job candidate who can take on a broader range of responsibilities.
-Here are few popular options.
+Specializations can be a great asset on the job market because they present you as a well-rounded job candidate who can take on a broad range of responsibilities.
+Here are few of the most popular specialization options:

 • Generalist Track

 Most programs fall into this category.
-Even those that do not offer individual specializations will administer a generalist course of study.
+Even those that do not offer individual specializations will administer a generalist course of study through subjects like needs assessment, best practices, and methods of organizational analysis.
 This approach gives you broad exposure to educational leadership and its many applications.
-It looks at needs assessment, best practices, and methods of organizational analysis.

 • Training and Development Track

 Online educational leadership programs with this specialization focus on the skills and knowledge you need to successfully train educators under your supervision.
-It administers curriculum in instructional design and professional development.
-You will examine adult learning strategies that empower you to tailor content to fit unique staffing needs.
+Major topics include instructional design and professional development.
+Students choosing this specialization examine adult learning strategies that empower them to tailor educational content to fit unique staffing needs.

 • Professional Track

-Earning an online master’s in educational leadership along a professional track furthers your skills in building effective leadership.
-This track often includes an applied internship experience designed to prepare you for primary and secondary education leadership roles.
+Earning an online master’s in educational leadership with the professional track furthers your skills in building effective leadership.
+This track often includes an applied internship experience designed to prepare students for primary and secondary education leadership roles.
 It also brings school and district-level concerns into sharper focus.

 • Academic Track

 The academic track allows you to obtain an instruction-oriented online master’s degree in educational leadership.
 This is an ideal option for working teachers who do not plan to assume management roles but want to learn more about their organization’s inner administrative workings.
-Instead of an applied internship, this specialization involves courses in counseling and teaching strategy.
+Included are courses in counseling and teaching strategy.

 • K-12 Principal Leadership Track

-This specialization concentrates on educational leadership in K-12 settings and prepares students for work as school principals.
-It includes coursework in school business management, school-community relations, cultural competence, and data-driven decision-making.
-Like other specializations, it also involves applied internship experiences that support career advancement.
+This specialization focuses on educational leadership in K-12 settings and prepares students for work as school principals.
+Course topics include school business management, school-community relations, cultural competence, and data-driven decision-making.
+In addition, students participate in applied internship experiences that support career advancement.

 Accreditation for Online Educational Leadership Programs

-Before you select a potential school, you should check its accreditation status.
-Accreditation is a quality assurance measure that verifies rigor and worth.
+Before selecting any master’s program, it’s critical that you confirm the program’s accreditation status.
+Accreditation is a quality assurance measure that verifies the program’s rigor and worth.
 It ensures that you receive a degree that has lasting value and recognition.
 The U.S. Department of Education and the Council for Higher Education Accreditation establish guidelines for this process.
-They also recognize the independent bodies that carry it out.
+They also recognize the independent agencies that carry it out.

 Most nonprofit schools with an academic focus will have regional accreditation.
 For-profit, vocational, and technical schools typically receive national accreditation.
 Each school you consider should have one of these forms of institutional accreditation.

-In education, some programs hold additional forms of accreditation specific to the field.
+Education degree programs may hold additional forms of accreditation specific to the field.
 Most states require this type of accreditation for licensing.
 Organizations like the Council for the Accreditation of Educator Preparation typically oversee this process.

 What You Can Do with a Master’s in Educational Leadership

-Once you graduate, you will be in an excellent position to assume leadership positions in a wide variety of contexts.
-The jobs listed below give you a good sense of what you can expect to do with your degree – these are high-paying, in-demand positions that require the advanced training you will receive by earning an online master’s degree in educational leadership.
+Once you’ve graduated from your master’s in educational leadership program, you will be in an excellent position to assume leadership positions in a wide variety of contexts.
+The careers listed below give you a good sense of what you can expect to do with your degree.
+These are high-paying, in-demand positions that require the advanced training you will receive by earning an online master’s degree in educational leadership.
 Each occupational path provides an opportunity for growth, allowing you to advance your career by stepping into roles that require greater responsibility and more opportunity for strategic input.

 School Principal

-One of the more popular jobs for this degree, school principals must also obtain state-level licensure.
-They oversee school operations and manage day-to-day activities.
+One of the more popular jobs for this degree.
+School principals oversee school operations and manage day-to-day activities.
 They maintain curriculum standards, monitor staff performance, and often meet with families to discuss student progress.
-They may provide counseling services at times and analyze school data to determine success.
+School principals also often provide counseling services at times and analyze school data to determine success.
+Along with your degree, you’ll need to obtain state licensure for employment as a school principal.

 10th Percentile Median Annual Pay 90th Percentile